DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 building a worldwide computing hegemony – both from an economic and political point of view.

-Open Is Not Free, and Published Is Not Public
+***Open Is Not Free, and Published Is Not Public***

 And here we are today.
-Unlike the times in which Ippolita was one of the few shouting about how we don’t have to put everything on Google – because the delegation of our data and trust (even if semi-unconscious) marks the beginning of domination (in this case, technocratic) – today many voices have been raised against the social networks and the whole web 2.0 tale, accusing them of violating the privacy of users.[^4]
+Unlike the times in which Ippolita was one of the few shouting about how we don’t have to put everything on Google – because the delegation of our data and trust (even if semi-unconscious) marks the beginning of domination (in this case, technocratic) – today many voices have been raised against the social networks and the whole Web 2.0 tale, accusing them of violating the privacy of users.[^4]

 The techno-enthusiasm is dismissed as a false revolutionary ideology,